Shōwajima Station: Station layout

 The station has two island platforms serving four tracks.
 The platforms are connected by underpass with entrances and ticket barriers on the east and west sides of the station.

-Platforms

-Local trains normally use platforms 1 and 4 to allow non-stop Haneda Express services to pass.
+Local trains normally use tracks 1 and 4, while allowing non-stop Haneda Express and Rapid services to pass.
+Tracks 2 and 3 can be used for local trains during irregular operations.